soufiane-ezzemany/DevOps-IMT-FIL/README.md

 For commands that handle resources, the `-l` option applies it on resources holding the specified `labels`.
 E.g. to delete all resources related to the voting app (those with `metadata.labels.app = vote`)

     kubectl delete all -lapp=vote

+# Ansible project

+See the dedicated website at https://ue-devops-fila2.gitlab-pages.imt-atlantique.fr/.

 # Terraform project